AI-SDLC

 - name: deploy

 AI agents can build.
-But can they scale?
+But can they ship?

-Without governance, AI-generated code creates a productivity paradox: more output, less quality, declining trust.
+Without a framework around them, AI-generated code creates a productivity paradox: more output, less quality, declining trust.

 19%